ppy/osu-wiki/news/2022-05-24-triangles.md

 - **Beatmaps must be in *osu!* game mode only.** Comparing beatmaps of different modes in a judging scenario is unfortunately not realistic.
 - **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be disqualified.
 - **Team name and members must be confirmed through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeExd07kLYqp-Mx-lM7Wwxii_qidSUasAlMi3HUHUsdfVSUyg/viewform?usp=sf_link).**
-  - If your country does not support Google forms, [send pishifat a message](https://osu.ppy.sh/community/chat?sendto=3178418).
+  - If your country does not support Google Forms, [send pishifat a message](https://osu.ppy.sh/community/chat?sendto=3178418).
   - Teams must have 2-5 members.
 - **Submissions must not be publicly revealed until after the judging phase ends.**
 - **Submissions must not be Qualified until after the community vote ends.**